swillasnomads/Blog/content/posts/Mar3-4.md

 ### Bryce Canyon National Park

 Thank you Eric for this recommendation.
-The park is a must see and unlike Zion, I believe it can be thoroughly done in 1 day.
+The park is a must see and unlike Zion, I believe it can be thoroughly visited in 1 day.

 {{< figure src="/img/Mar3-4/bryce_ampy.jpg" >}}
 &nbsp;